Currently Meeting Workgroups

 Authorizing bill/law: HB 2261

-The Public School Language Access workgroup was created to improve meaningful, equitable access for public school students and their family members who have language access barriers, and report findings and recommendations to the Legislature.
+The Language Access Advisory Committee (LAAC) is charged with guiding, monitoring, and making recommendations regarding improving meaningful, equitable access for public school students and their family members who have language access barriers.

 Members of the committee assist OSPI by providing advice regarding the online provider approval criteria, the model school district policy, and other matters related to the Digital Learning Department website.